epandurski/swaptacular.github.io/_posts/2024-07-06-under-the-hood-running-everything-together.md

-In each of those 3 terminals, a new docker image will be built from source, and then a bunch of docker containers will be started, running the image, along with a bunch of other docker images downloaded from Internet.
+In each of those 3 terminals, a new docker image will be built from source, and then a bunch of docker containers will be started, running the image, along with a bunch of other docker images, downloaded from Internet.

 **Note:** You can press `Ctrl-C` in the terminal, to stop all running containers.

 Do not be alarmed by the large amount of spewed log messages.
-A lot of things need to happen before everything is configured and ready to go.
+A lot of things need to happen before everything is configured and ready to go!
 In particular, you will probably see a lot of `Connection refused` error messages.
 This happens because every node is trying to connect to its peer nodes, which will continue to fail until all peer nodes